 “I’m too busy to count calories, I eat healthily I don’t know why I’m overweight”

 I should no longer be surprised when I hear this statement.
 (I hear it often!).
-At some point we have decided if you eat healthy natural foods rather than junk foods you should not put on weight!
-Perhaps because can be time consuming to count calories but not all foods are created equal even healthy ones!
+At some point you may have decided if you eat healthy natural foods rather than junk foods you should not put on weight!
+Perhaps because it can be time consuming to count calories but not all foods are created equal even healthy ones!

 You can’t tell how many sweets are in the jar by looking at it and you can’t tell how many calories there are in from your food from looking at it.
 If there isn’t a food label you are guesstimating.

 If you’re perimenopausal, balancing your hormones will be your first priority but reviewing how many calories you are eating and the type of calories comes in next.
 I recommend a calorie review.

 Every so often you will probably do a financial review, you may have changed jobs or moved house and you’ll want to go over your finances to make sure all is good.
 A calorie review is the same only in this instance you probably have less to go around as your metabolic rate has probably gone down rather than up.

 Constantly counting calories is not something I recommend – because let’s face it, it is time consuming and people focus on the numbers and not nutrients.
 But you need a baseline, otherwise it’s like spending money and not know how much you are spending or how much money you earn each month.
 You wouldn’t walk into a shop and buy a gorgeous new handbag without checking both the price tag and your bank balance but that is how we often behave with food – and we call it healthy eating!